Call 24/7 to Speak with a Local Criminal Defense Lawyer

 What happens after someone is arrested in Yonkers?

-In some cases (generally misdemeanors), the Yonkers Police might give you a Desk Appearance Ticket (“DAT”) that tells you when to show up in court for your arraignment.
+In some cases (generally misdemeanors), the Yonkers Police might give you a Desk Appearance Ticket (“DAT”) that tells you to show up in court on a future date for your arraignment.

-In other cases (particularly more serious felonies as well as various misdemeanors), you will be held in custody until your arraignment in Yonkers City Court, which typically happens within 24 hours or so.
+In other cases (particularly more serious felonies as well as various misdemeanors), you will be held in custody until your arraignment in Yonkers City Court, which typically happens within 24 hours.

-What happens at arraignment in Yonkers City Court and will the judge set bail?
+What happens at your first appearance in Yonkers City Court and will the judge set bail?

-The arraignment is the first court appearance on a criminal case in Yonkers City Court located at 100 South Broadway, Yonkers, NY 10701.
+The first appearance in Yonkers City Court located at 100 South Broadway, Yonkers, NY 10701 is called an arraignment.
 This is when you will be informed of the charges you’re facing, and the judge will decide whether to release you or set bail.

-Whether the judge releases you on your own recognizance (ROR) or with conditions as opposed to setting bail will depend on several factors, including the exact charges, your prior criminal record and bench warrant history, and an overall assessment of your likelihood to return to court if released.
+Whether the judge releases you on your own recognizance (ROR) or with conditions as opposed to setting bail will depend on several factors, including:

 Under CPL § 510.10, a defendant must usually be released from custody after arraignment unless the offense is considered a “qualifying offense” making it bail-eligible, which then gives the judge discretion to set bail.